amaan-123/Amaan_Horizon_repo/GitHubAndGitBash/GitMSLearn.md

 Mistakes are inevitable in development, but Git offers mechanisms for recovery.

-- **Deleting Files**: If a file is deleted using `rm`, it is removed from the working directory.
+- **Recovering a Deleted File**: If a file is deleted using `rm`, it is removed from the working directory.
 However, Git retains the last committed version.
 The command `git checkout -- index.html` can recover it.

-- **Using git reset**: For instances where a file is removed using Git commands (e.g., `git rm`), the `git reset HEAD <filename>` command is necessary to restore the file to the last committed state.
+- **Recovering a File Removed with Git Commands**: For instances where a file is removed using Git commands (e.g., `git rm`), the `git reset HEAD <filename>` command is necessary to restore the file to the last committed state.
+  - `HEAD` refers to the latest commit.
+  - If you remove a file using `git rm`, Git stages the deletion.
+Running `git reset HEAD <filename>` unstages the deletion so that the file’s removal is no longer in the staging area.
+However, note that if the file was deleted from both the working directory and the index, unstaging the change does not automatically restore the file in your working directory.
+You would typically follow up with:
+  `git checkout --filename`

+## Undoing Commits

+- **Undo the Last Commit:** `git reset HEAD~1`
+  - This command moves the branch pointer one commit backward, effectively “undoing” the most recent commit while preserving the changes in the working directory (unless you add additional flags).
+- **Undo Multiple Commits Using a Commit Hash:** `git reset [commit hash]`
+  - This resets the branch pointer to the specified commit.
+All commits made after that commit become “undone” (again, with the changes preserved in the working directory unless using a hard reset).
+- **Discarding Changes Entirely (Hard Reset):** `git reset --hard [commit hash]`
+  - This command resets both the staging area and the working directory to match the specified commit, discarding any changes made after that commit.

+## Forking Repositories

+- Forking is creating a new repository with the same code and settings as another repository.
+- It is useful for contributing to open-source projects.
+- To fork a repository, click the "Fork" button on GitHub.
+- After forking, you can make changes to your copy of the repository.
+- To merge changes with the original repository, create a pull request.

 ## Reverting Changes